Woo Sang-ho (politician): Extra-parliamentary career and return (2008–2012)

-Parliamentary leader of the Democratic Party (2016-2017)
+Parliamentary leader of the Democratic Party (2016–2017)

 Election

 In the 2016 election, the main 2 opposition parties — the Democratic Party, and the People's Party, won majority amid upset victory.
-Woo again defeated Lee Seong-heon in 5th match since 2000.
+Woo again defeated Lee Sung-heon in 5th match since 2000.
 On 29 April 2016, shortly after his re-election as an MP, Woo officially launched his bid for the Democratic Party parliamentary leadership.
 In the declaration, he mentioned that the election result (where the ruling Saenuri Party lost majority) was the people's mandate and urged the oppositions to unite against the ruling party.
 He criticised that the Democratic Party was ignoring people's livelihoods due to the internal conflict, and promised that he would forward 3 main agenda: to reduce the burden of people's living, lower communication expense, and cut the private education cost.
 He also added that he would create new "stars" among one- or two-term MPs.
 He indicated that if he is elected, he would support first-term MPs to lead the parliamentary reforms.
 He urged all of the party MPs to unite, emphasising that he would brook faction politics within the National Assembly.

 On 4 May, Woo Sang-ho received 36 votes and therefore came behind of Woo Won-shik who obtained 40 votes.
 Since no candidates received majority, the second round was held in the afternoon.
 In the second round, Woo Sang-ho gained 63 votes and successfully defeated Woo Won-shik (56 votes), who was backed by the National Alliance for Democracy and Peace and pro-Sohn Hak-kyu factions.
 Several sources analysed that Woo Sang-ho was widely supported by both pro-Roh Moo-hyun and pro-Moon Jae-in factions.

 Committee negotiations

 The presidency of each parliamentary committee had become crucial as the Democratic Party won the most seats (123/300) but just one more than the Saenuri Party (122/300) in the April general election.
 Nevertheless, since non-conservative oppositions held majority seats, the Democratic Party had gained chances to take the speakership, as well as most of the committee presidencies.

 The negotiation on 8 June was done between Chung Jin-suk (Saenuri), Woo Sang-ho (Democratic) and Park Jie-won (People's), and the result was successful; eight each from the Saenuri and the Democratic, and two from the People's Party.
 Therefore, Saenuri Party lost 2 committees (the Foreign Affairs and Unification Committee and the Special Committee on Budget and Accounts) to the Democratic Party.
-The Legislation and Judiciary Committee, which was often regarded as the de facto "Senate", was taken by the Democratic Party during the last session (2012-2016), but was handed over to the Saenuri Party in this time.
+The Legislation and Judiciary Committee, which was often regarded as the de facto "Senate", was taken by the Democratic Party during the last session (2012–2016), but was handed over to the Saenuri Party in this time.
 Nevertheless, the Democratic Party elected the new Speaker, Chung Sye-kyun, from its party.